mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 When our computations are linear and straightforward like this a for loop suffices.
-However when our computations have several streams branching out or converging, possibly with rate limiting or buffering between them this for-loop approach can grow complex.
+However when our computations have several streams branching out or converging, possibly with rate limiting or buffering between them, this for-loop approach can grow complex and difficult to manage.

 Streamz
 -------